ChickenProp/chickenprop.github.com/drafts/matched-betting.md

 If I were to dedicate more time to the project, I currently think I'd start again in Javascript.
 I think I have a vague idea of how a decent one could work.
 But right now, as far as I can tell there are no good calculators.

 [^lately]: Well, I haven't done any for a few months now.
 This post took a long time to write.

+[^ob-gt-ol]: I think maybe sometimes bookmakers will offer improved odds as a special offer, and maybe then sometimes you'll find $O_b > O_l$.
+But it's not a case I'll particularly consider in this post.

 [^risk-free]: I'm also assuming that all free bets are "stake not returned".
 In a standard bet, if you win, you get your stake back and also collect your winnings.
 If you win a stake not returned free bet, you collect your winnings; but you don't also get to keep the stake, because that wasn't yours in the first place.
 If you have a "stake returned" free bet, that effectively increases the odds on the back side by $1$.
 I've not yet encountered one of these, myself.